Starting Over at 40: A Roadmap from Zero to Hero

 When I finally came to my senses, I took stock of my life, what I had, and what I wanted to do.
 This was my self-assessment.
 The first thing to go was my beautiful apartment, it felt like a huge step back in life, but I knew it was what I needed to do to move forward.
 So I moved to a smaller apartment which cost a third of my previous one.

-Despite improving efficiency, making crumpets was far too time intensive, and after a hard year in the kitchen, I decided to hang up my apron.
-I had another idea.
+Despite improving efficiency, making crumpets was far too time-consuming, and after a hard year in the kitchen, I decided to hang up my apron.
+But I had another idea.

-This website was born, it’s a culmination of my skills and experience (everything from my self-assessment), and it’s also how I managed to start over at 40.
+This website was born.
+A culmination of my skills and experience (everything from my self-assessment), and it’s also how I managed to start over at 40.

 Tips for Starting Over at 40